-Metamorphic repatterning imposes variable constraints on genome expansion
+Metamorphosis imposes variable constraints on genome expansion

 Abstract

 Genome size varies ~ 100,000-fold across eukaryotes.
 Genome size is heavily shaped by transposable element accumulation, the dynamics of which are increasingly well understood.
 However, given that traits like cell size and rate of development co-vary strongly with genome size, organism-level trait evolution likely shape genome size diversity as well.
 Metamorphosis ¾ a radical transformation of morphology ¾ has been hypothesized to impact genome size because it can be a vulnerable part of the life cycle.
 Thus, selection may act to limit metamorphic duration, indirectly constraining the rate of development as well as genome and cell sizes.
 Salamanders have large and variable genomes ¾ 5 to 40 times the size of the human genome ¾ and species exhibit a range of metamorphic and non-metamorphic life histories.
 Using salamanders, we test the hypothesis that different types of metamorphic repatterning during the life cycle impose different constraints on genome expansion.
 We show that metamorphosis during which animals are unable to feed imposes the most severe constraint against genome expansion.
 Metamorphosis in which the animals can feed, as well as metamorphic repatterning that occurs inside the egg at the end of embryogenesis, impose less severe constraints.